Fabric allows you to configure web access and console access according to required authentication methods.

 .
 JKS (Java KeyStore) is a repository of security certificates – either authorization certificates or public key certificates – as well as corresponding private keys.

-While running this command after running the above two keytool's import and export commands, you will see the corresponding two entries, where you can see, for each entry, its alias, last modified date, its type, and its fingerprint.
+While running this command after running the above 2 keytool's import and export commands, you will see the corresponding 2 entries and notice, for each entry, its alias, last modified date, its type and its fingerprint.
 Below is an example of the command's output using Okta as IDP:

 okta, Apr 28, 2021, trustedCertEntry, Certificate fingerprint (SHA1): 7F:CD:76:A6:B2:47:53:7E:BD:9E:20:44:B0:25:6B:78:A9:E3:25:40